MCP App Inspector

 Is the sunpeak inspector free?

 Yes. sunpeak is MIT licensed and open source.
-The inspector, testing framework, and all tooling are free to use.
-No paid accounts needed for local development or CI testing.
+The inspector and all tooling are free to use.
+No paid accounts needed for local development.

 Open Source & MIT Licensed